SudoNguyenNN/SudoNguyenNN/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-- 👋 Hi, My name is Nguyen Ngoc, My major is Network Administrator.
-Now I'm working at VietCredit Finace Company
+- 👋 Hi, My name is Nguyen Ngoc, My major is IT System.
+Now I'm working at Mitsubisi Electric Company

 ## 📫 How to reach me: